 The price of corn, wheat and soybeans has already surpassed levels reached during the drought of 2007/08, when rocketing food prices sparked riots in more than 30 countries.

 Can you begin to grasp the magnitude of this crisis?
 In this globalized, interconnected world, persistent, widespread drought in a critical region—such as America’s breadbasket—doesn’t just mean agricultural disaster.
 It can mean financial and economic malaise, political and social chaos, even large-scale violence and wars.

 Can other countries pick up the slack?
-Perhaps some of it.
+Perhaps some.
 But it hasn’t stopped raining in much of Russia’s wheat-growing region in recent weeks.
 The same goes for Brazil.
-Australia produces an enormous volume of wheat, but it too is experiencing crazy weather.
+Australia produces an enormous volume of wheat, but it too is experiencing abnormal weather.

 Meanwhile, the global appetite for food grows.

-Major floods and droughts, reduced yields, increased demand all converging at the same moment—it would be the perfect storm!
+Major floods and droughts, reduced yields and increased demand all converging at the same moment—it would be the perfect storm!

 This may sound fanciful.
-But show me the man who can state with authority that this history cannot be repeated.
-It’s impossible.
+But to think such history cannot be repeated is shortsighted.
 While science has revolutionized agricultural production, it hasn’t come close to enabling mankind to produce food without water.
 And until it does, we’ll all be at the mercy of extreme, sustained drought!

-So, what’s the solution?
+So, what is the solution?
 How can you escape the drought?

-Of course, that’s not about to happen.
-Society is so far removed from God that many will find that statement, let alone the thought of personal obedience to law, repulsive.
+Of course, that’s not about to happen—at least, not before these curses grow far more severe.
+Today’s society is so far removed from God that many will find that statement—let alone the thought of personal obedience to law—laughable.
 But this instruction applies on an individual level too.
 God promises those who submit to Him, who actively seek to obey His laws, in letter and spirit, that He will give them peace and security—including physical protection and sustenance.